Jürgen Schmidhuber: Research

-In 2014, the state of the art was training “very deep neural network” with 20 to 30 layers.
+In 2014, the state of the art was training "very deep neural network" with 20 to 30 layers.
 Stacking too many layers led to a steep reduction in training accuracy, known as the "degradation" problem.
 In May 2015, Rupesh Kumar Srivastava, Klaus Greff, and Schmidhuber used LSTM principles to create the highway network, a feedforward neural network with hundreds of layers, much deeper than previous networks.
 In Dec 2015, the residual neural network (ResNet) was published, which is a variant of the highway network.

 In 1992, Schmidhuber published fast weights programmer, an alternative to recurrent neural networks.
 It has a slow feedforward neural network that learns by gradient descent to control the fast weights of another neural network through outer products of self-generated activation patterns, and the fast weights network itself operates over inputs.
-This was later shown to be equivalent to the unnormalized linear Transformer.
-Schmidhuber used the terminology "learning internal spotlights of attention" in 1993.
+This was later shown to be equivalent to the unnormalized linear transformer.

-In 2011, Schmidhuber's team at IDSIA with his postdoc Dan Ciresan also achieved dramatic speedups of convolutional neural networks (CNNs) on fast parallel computers called GPUs.
+In 2011, Schmidhuber's team at IDSIA with his postdoc Dan Ciresan also achieved dramatic speedups of convolutional neural networks (CNNs) using graphics processing units (GPUs), based on CNN designs introduced much earlier by Kunihiko Fukushima.
 An earlier CNN on GPU by Chellapilla et al. (2006) was 4 times faster than an equivalent implementation on CPU.
-The deep CNN of Dan Ciresan et al. (2011) at IDSIA was already 60 times faster and achieved the first superhuman performance in a computer vision contest in August 2011.
+The deep CNN of Dan Ciresan et al. (2011) at IDSIA was 60 times faster and achieved the first superhuman performance in a computer vision contest in August 2011.
 Between 15 May 2011 and 10 September 2012, these CNNs won four more image competitions and improved the state of the art on multiple image benchmarks.
 The approach has become central to the field of computer vision.
-It is based on CNN designs introduced much earlier by Kunihiko Fukushima.

 Credit disputes

 Schmidhuber has controversially argued that he and other researchers have been denied adequate recognition for their contribution to the field of deep learning, in favour of Geoffrey Hinton, Yoshua Bengio and Yann LeCun, who shared the 2018 Turing Award for their work in deep learning.
 He wrote a "scathing" 2015 article arguing that Hinton, Bengio and LeCun "heavily cite each other" but "fail to credit the pioneers of the field".
 In a statement to the New York Times, Yann LeCun wrote that "Jürgen is manically obsessed with recognition and keeps claiming credit he doesn't deserve for many, many things...
 It causes him to systematically stand up at the end of every talk and claim credit for what was just presented, generally not in a justified manner."
-Schmidhuber replied that LeCun did this "without any justification, without providing a single example," and published details of numerous priority disputes with Hinton, Bengio and LeCun.
+Schmidhuber replied that LeCun did this "without any justification, without providing a single example", and published details of numerous priority disputes with Hinton, Bengio and LeCun.

 The term "schmidhubered" has been jokingly used in the AI community to describe Schmidhuber's habit of publicly challenging the originality of other researchers' work, a practice seen by some in the AI community as a "rite of passage" for young researchers.
 Some suggest that Schmidhuber's significant accomplishments have been underappreciated due to his confrontational personality.